-The Bluebonnet State has a lot to offer.
+The Sunflower State has a lot to offer.
 These 10 cities can't be missed!

 If you are considering a move to Kansas, several cities earn high marks for livability in The Bluebonnet State, including the following communities with great qualities of life.